dbernheisel/MarkdownTab/README.md

 - `"preset": "commonmark" | "zero" | "default"`.
 For more information on these presets, see the [markdown-it] docs.
 Omitted will use `"default"`. _NOTE:_ if you set to anything other than `"default"`, other options like `linkify` may be ignored.

 - `"font": "My Custom Font"`.
 Use this font as the general font when rendering your markdown.
+If you have multiple machines with different fonts, you can also specify fallbacks, eg: `"font"; "Comic Sans MS, sans"`.
+Defaults to your machine's sans font.

 - `"codeFont": "My Custom Font"`.
 Use this font when rendering code blocks and inline code.
+If you have multiple machines with different fonts, you can also specify fallbacks, eg: `"font"; "Fira Code, mono"`.
+Defaults to your machine's mono font.

 [highlight.js]: https://highlightjs.org/